Follow TV Tropes

 • Voluntary Shapeshifting: She has full control over her transformation between human and crane.

-• Yamato Nadeshiko: Kind, domestic, submissive but not exactly weak, obedient to her master, feminine yet very capable of holding her own in battle.
-Her true form as that of crane helps too.
-Pretty much the only non-characteristic trait she has is her revealing wardrobe.
+• Yamato Nadeshiko: Kind, feminine and domestic, obedient to her master, and submissive, but despite her slight inferiority complex and aversion to unnecessary violence, she's not weak, being in fact very capable of holding her own in battle with her butterfly swords and powers.
+Her true form as that of crane helps, too.
+Pretty much the only non-characteristic trait she has is her Stripperiffic wardrobe.

 Andrew